 Interested in giving it a test drive but not sure how to get started?
 Try the VMware Integrated OpenStack Hands-on Lab – it’s the fastest way to experience VIO.
 If you are looking to go one step further – download VMware Integrated OpenStack (VIO) distribution and get up and running in your home-lab or development lab.

 Have you deployed VMware Integrated OpenStack?
 Have you deployed other versions of OpenStack?
-Let me know in the comments below and thanks thanks for reading.
+Let me know on Twitter and thanks for reading.